swseighman/PythonIntro/basics/strings/README.md

 print(message) ❷
 ```

-This code displays the message Hello, Joe Thomas! as well, but by assigning the message to a variable ❶ we make the final `print()` call much simpler ❷.
+This code displays the message `Hello, Joe Thomas!` as well, but by assigning the message to a variable ❶ we make the final `print()` call much simpler ❷.

 #### Adding Whitespace to Strings with Tabs or Newlines

 In programming, whitespace refers to any nonprinting characters, such as spaces, tabs, and end-of-line symbols.
 You can use whitespace to organize your output so it’s easier for users to read.

-To add a tab to your text, use the character combination \t:
+To add a tab to your text, use the character combination `\t`:

 ```
 >>> print("Go Browns!")